 Three things I’ve done recently with this recipe: stuffed chicken breasts for dinner, made appetizers for a party, and created Panini sandwiches for a quick and satisfying lunch.

-What I do to make them a bit fancier: Toasted Stars.
-Using a 2 3/4″ star cookie cutter, cut stars out of sliced bread, brush with a little olive oil mixed with Penzeys granulated garlic and toast them in a 325 degree oven on a rimmed baking sheet until just golden.
-Then using a #60 round squeeze disher, I create perfect mounds of pesto on top of the stars and garnish with chopped parsley and extra shredded Parmesan cheese.
+- Appetizers – slice up a fresh baguette, brush with olive oil and toast or grill the slices a bit first, then top with the sun-dried tomato pesto.
+For a fancier version use a star shaped cookie cutter and cut stars out of sliced bread, brush with olive oil and toast them on a rimmed baking sheet until golden.
+Then using a #60 round squeeze disher, create perfect mounds of pesto on top of the stars and garnish with chopped parsley and extra shredded Parmesan cheese.

-Other ideas – toss a few tablespoons with hot, whole grain penne and a little half and half or milk and you have a creamy, flavor-packed pasta side dish.
+- Pasta Sauce – Toss a few tablespoons with hot pasta and a little half and half or milk and you have a creamy, flavor-packed pasta side dish.
 Top with simple sautéed chicken breast or grilled jumbo shrimp for a more substantial main course.

-If you have raw nuts, toast them yourself.
-Toasting intensifies their flavor.
+If you have raw nuts, toast them yourself as toasting intensifies their flavor.
 To toast walnuts or pine nuts pre-heat an oven to 300 degrees.
 Scatter the nuts on a rimmed metal baking sheet and place in the oven for about 20-30 minutes.
 Shake the pan once in awhile.
 You’ll just start to smell them when they are ready.
 Keep a close eye on them as nuts burn easily due to their high oil content.
 If you don’t have time to toast the nuts the pesto still has an incredible flavor.

-Sun Dried Tomato Basil Pesto (Toasted Stars)
+Sun Dried Tomato Basil Pesto

 - 1 cup packed fresh basil leaves

 - 1 cup toasted pine nuts American or Italian

 - 1 cup finely grated Parmesan cheese about 4 1/2 ounces